Yonatan Cohen

-Yonatan Cohen (יונתן כהן; born 29 June 1996) is an Israeli professional association footballer who plays as an attacking midfielder or forward for Maccabi Tel Aviv, on loan from the Italian club Pisa, and the Israel national team.
+Yonatan Cohen (יונתן כהן; born 29 June 1996) is an Israeli professional footballer who plays as a forward for Hapoel Petah Tikva and the Israel national team.

 Early life

-Cohen was born in Tel Aviv, Israel, to a family of Ashkenazi Jewish descent, of Polish-Jewish descent on his mother's side.
+Cohen was born in Tel Aviv, Israel, to a family of Ashkenazi Jewish and Polish-Jewish descent.
 His older brother Guy Cohen is also a footballer, and his father Mickey Cohen is an Israeli retired footballer who played for Maccabi Tel Aviv as well.

 He also holds a Polish passport, which eased his move to certain European football leagues.

 Club career

 Maccabi Tel Aviv

 Cohen began playing youth football for Maccabi Tel aviv before going on loans to Beitar Tel Aviv Ramla and to Bnei Yehuda Tel Aviv.
 Then-manager Arik Benado brought Cohen to Bnei Yehuda Tel Aviv, where he made his senior debut in the Israeli Premier League.
 Cohen became an important player for Bnei Yehuda Tel Aviv during the 2016–17 season, relegating previously established midfielders Pedro Joaquín Galván and Amir Agayev to the bench.